ladybug-tools/spider/solar-well/speed-solar-data/ReadMe.md

     - Note: The SurfaceID is exactly as it shows up in the gbXML file.
     - Note: The .shadowinput file will have fewer meshes than the .radiationinput file since the shadow range analysis will not include overhangs, fins, or adjacent buildings.
 Fewer meshes=fewer lines in the file.

-At this point, we take the file, run the code for shadow range and solar radiation analysis, then we write out two output files that include the resulting analysis value, a .shadowoutput and .radiationoutput file.
+At this point, we take the file, and run a modified version of Mostapha's ladybug code that is independent of Rhino/GH.
+For now it will remain a series of python scripts with the appropriate node.js dependencies defined.
+For .radiationinput and .shadowinput files in IP, we will do an internal conversion to SI for analysis, then convert the results back to IP.
+The output for the shadow range and solar radiation analysis will be the same format as the input files, but with a tenth value appended to each line item, corresponding to either the hours of sunlight for the shadow range analysis or the cumulative solar radiation values.
+The files will be called SPEEDmeshes.shadowoutput and SPEEDMeshes.radiationoutput.
+The example files for the file format are SPEEDMeshesExample.shadowoutput and SPEEDMeshesExample.radiationoutput.

  4. Then you will import the .shadowoutput and .radiationoutput files.
 Have a button to import each.